EasilyAI/CatalogSearcher/WebApp/QUOTATION_SYSTEM.md

 ## Overview

 The quotation system allows users to create, manage, and track quotations through a multi-stage workflow.
-The system includes two main pages:
+The system includes three main pages:

 1. **Quotations List** (`/quotations`) - View and filter all quotations by status
-2. **Edit Quotation** (`/quotations/edit/:id`) - Create or edit quotations
+2. **New/Edit Quotation Metadata** (`/quotations/new` or `/quotations/metadata/:id`) - Create or edit quotation information
+3. **Edit Quotation Items** (`/quotations/edit/:id`) - Manage quotation products and pricing

 ## Features